instructlab/training/README.md

-# BACKEND TRAINING
+# DeepSpeed-based Training

-This repo contains a standalone deepspeed training implementation.
+This repo contains a standalone DeepSpeed training implementation.